interpretml/DiCE/README.rst

 -------------------
 **Data**

 DiCE does not need access to the full dataset.
-It only requires metadata properties for each feature (min, max for continuous features and levels for discrete features).
+It only requires metadata properties for each feature (min, max for continuous features and levels for categorical features).
 Thus, for sensitive data, the dataset can be provided as:

 .. code:: python